nathanielgreen/CV/README.md

 # Nathaniel Green

 A technology enthusiast with a passion for creating new things.
-Currently Current available for full-time employment as a Full-stack Developer, in London UK.
+Currently available for full-time employment as a Full-stack Developer, in London UK.
 Previously employed as a Software Engineer at [Veratrak](https://veratrak.com/), and Associate Product Developer at [AND Digital](https://and.digital/).